2026 GT World Challenge Australia

-The 2026 GT World Challenge Australia Powered by AWS will be an Australian motorsport competition for GT3 cars.
-It will be the third season since the SRO Motorsports Group took over sole management of the series.
-The season will start at Phillip Island on 27 March and will finish at the Adelaide Street Circuit on 6 December.
+The 2026 GT World Challenge Australia Powered by AWS is an Australian motorsport competition for GT3 cars.
+It is the third season since the SRO Motorsports Group took over sole management of the series.
+The season started at Phillip Island on 27 March and will finish at the Adelaide Street Circuit on 29 November.

 Calendar

 The provisional six-round calendar was announced during the 2025 SRO Press conference at the 2025 24 Hours of Spa.
 Hidden Valley Raceway will make its debut in the series with the rounds at Sandown Raceway and Hampton Downs Motorsport Park dropped from the schedule.
 The sixth and final round was confirmed on November 11, 2025, and will take place at the Adelaide Street Circuit for the first time since 2023.